noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 So, yes, of course, writing shared behaviors using the "`this` keyword" does work.
 And it can be pretty useful from time to time.
 But it can also bring a lot of unneeded complexity to your tests!

-**Avoid to use the Mocha context as much as you can!**
+**Avoid using the Mocha context as much as you can!**
 _Same thing for shared behaviors in general!_

 ## from complexity to simplicity

-In order to do so, let's deconstruct our previous example, and minimise its complexity step-by-step.
+In order to do so, let's deconstruct our previous example, and minimize its complexity step-by-step.

 ### integrated setup or tear down